adaltas/ece-devops-2020-fall/modules/2-scm/labs.md

 You can now open Terminal (on Linux or MacOS) or Git Bash (on Windows).

-You can find a detailed list of the different GIT CLI commands:
+You can find a detailed list of the different Git CLI commands:
 - https://gist.github.com/aquelito/8596717
 - https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf